Provincial Assembly of Khyber Pakhtunkhwa: Elections

-After a controversial decision by The Election Commission of Pakistan The PTI were not allotted reserved seats for woman and minorities and the seats which would have been allotted to SIC were distributed to other political parties.
+After a controversial decision by the Election Commission of Pakistan, the PTI was not allotted reserved seats for woman and minorities and the seats which would have been allotted to SIC were distributed to other political parties.

 JUI (F) received ten reserved seats from seven general elected seats, PMLN got eight reserved seats from six general seats, PPPP got six reserved seats from four general elected seats, while ANP was allotted one reserved seat.
 Later on the order of Supreme court of Pakistan, the additional reserved seats given were suspended till the decision of the case filed by PTI.